• Texas Historical Markers

 Bailey County Historical Markers

-County named for Peter James Bailey who fought at the Alamo.
+Bailey county is named for Peter James Bailey who fought at the Alamo.
 The county seat is Muleshoe.
-We tackled this county on the way home from a vacation to Santa Fe and was there in the early morning there were hawks in the fields everywhere we had never seen so many at one time.
-It is largely rural with lots of farming, for me it was relaxing to drive here.
+We tackled this county on the way home from a vacation to Santa Fe and was there in the early morning.
+There were hawks in the fields everywhere we had never seen so many at one time.
+It is a largely rural county with lots of farming, I found it was relaxing to drive here.

 We managed to capture all the markers expect the First Irrigation Well In Bailey County which appeared to be missing.
 I have written to Judge Cage to see if there are any plans to replace this marker.